 Today I am going to discuss a number of questions I get from readers and clients regarding the elliptical machine.
-Here is the principal question people ask: is the elliptical a weight bearing exercise for osteoporosis?
+The main question people ask me is the elliptical a weight bearing exercise for osteoporosis?

 While the elliptical trainer provides adequate load to challenge your bones, there are alternative exercises that will deliver better bang for your buck (or exercise effort).
 Later in the blog, I suggest alternative weight bearing exercises, discuss proper elliptical form, and address a question related to best shoes for elliptical training.